What is a Dataset?

-A FAIR dataset consists of the following entities:
+A FAIR dataset describes and provides metadata on a set of tabular data and consists of the following entities:

-- A single catalogue entry describing the dataset at the instance-level that is compliant with the DCAT standard.
+- A single catalogue entry describing the dataset that is compliant with the W3C DCAT standard.

 - field name (mandatory)